robatwilliams/es-compat/README.md

 - Document supported ES versions
 - Document rationale
-- Document limitations (detection, compat data completeness)
 - Comment on [module-requests#103](https://github.com/sindresorhus/module-requests/issues/103), [eslint-plugin-es#22](https://github.com/mysticatea/eslint-plugin-es/issues/22), [eslint-plugin-compat#206](https://github.com/amilajack/eslint-plugin-compat/issues/206)

 ### Future ideas

+- Option to forbid features if compatibility data is missing for a target runtime
 - Given no targets, report where the code will work
 - Provide suggestions on how to make code more widely compatible